-4.3 Enterprise safety and wildfire risk
+4.2 Enterprise safety and wildfire risk

-Following SMUD's ERM assessment process, Subject Matter Experts (SMEs) were consulted in conducting a bow-tie analysis for wildfires which could potentially involve SMUD equipment.
+Following SMUD's ERM assessment process, Subject Matter Experts (SMEs) were consulted in conducting a risk assessment for wildfires which could potentially involve SMUD equipment.
 The SMEs focused on potential causes of powerline sparks that could start a fire.
-The bow-tie analysis was conducted to identify SMUD's vulnerabilities, exposure to and impacts from a wildfire as well as to identify current controls and mitigations to prevent wildfire occurrence, velocity, and impact.
+The risk assessment was conducted to identify SMUD's vulnerabilities, exposure to and impacts from a wildfire as well as to identify current controls and mitigations to prevent wildfire occurrence, likelihood, velocity and impact.

-Figure 4 provides the risk bow tie, which summarizes the assessment process.
+Figure 3 provides the risk bow tie, which summarizes the assessment process.

-Figure 4 SMUD's wildfire risk bow tie.
-Drivers and impacts are indicators that a risk event could occur, not a reflection of actual or threatened conditions
+Figure 3 SMUD's wildfire risk bow tie.
+Drivers and impacts are indicators that a risk event could occur, not a reflection of actual or threatened conditions.